x-raizor/sketch-data-parser/README.md

 ]
 ```

-And now you just have to run the plugin, paste the JSON in the prompt and Sketch will automatically duplicate the group for you and populate the new data inside.
+And now you just have to run the plugin, paste the JSON, or an URL pointing to a JSON in the prompt and Sketch will automatically duplicate the group for you and populate the new data inside.

 #### Image support